j0shValdez/Devices-Exposed-to-Internet-Brute-Froce-attack/README.md

 - **Legitimate Logons:** Now I wanted to see if there were any successful logons and who logged on.
 The first query fetched all successful logon events for `windows-target-1`, showing which accounts had accessed the VM over the previous 30 days.
-The second query fetches the number of failled logons for the authroize accounts.
+The second query fetches the number of failled logons for the authroized accounts.
 By reviewing these legitimate logons, I confirmed that no unexpected or unauthorized access occurred during the exposure period.
 A brute force attempt did not take place, and a 1-time password guess is unlikeley.

   ```kusto
   DeviceLogonEvents